Susan Flannery

 Susan Flannery Awards Won

-Verified awards in Flannery’s career include a Golden Globe Award for New Star of the Year – Actress for The Towering Inferno and three Daytime Emmy Awards for Outstanding Lead Actress in a Drama Series in 2000, 2002 and 2003 for her work on The Bold and the Beautiful.
-These honors reflect recognition in both motion picture and daytime television contexts.
+Susan Flannery has won multiple major awards during her decades-long career in television and film.
+She received the Golden Globe Award for New Star of the Year – Actress in 1975 for her performance in The Towering Inferno.
+She also won three Daytime Emmy Awards for Outstanding Lead Actress in a Drama Series for her work as Stephanie Douglas Forrester on The Bold and the Beautiful, taking home the honor in 2000, 2002, and 2003.

 Award Wins Year

-Golden Globe Award (New Star of the Year – Actress) 1 1975
+Golden Globe – New Star of the Year – Actress (The Towering Inferno) 1 1975

 Susan Flannery Family